 No less than 15 gang members violated Magaly Peña in more than three hours, but that is perhaps the least important part of the story.

-Beginning of the chronicle "Yo, violada" by Roberto Valencia.
-Published on www.elfaro.net
+This starts of the chronicle "Yo, violada" by Roberto Valencia.
+Published in El Faro.

 The Central American governments have lost a large part of control of the prisons.
-In many cases, the criminals are the ones that have the real control.
+In many cases, the criminals are the ones who have the real control.

-Central America is the region that has the most violence that isn't in war.
-Also, it's a region with the largest economic inequality.
+Central America is the region with the most violence that isn't in war.
+It's also the region with the largest economic inequality.